HimesGroup/BMIN503_Final_Project/README.md

 ##Final project template - overview of the project background, methods and results

-##Code for various stagest of the project - loading and cleaning data, creating datsets, descriptive and regression analysis.
+##Code for various stages of the project - loading and cleaning data, creating datsets, descriptive and regression analysis.

 ##Mock datasets